tmtsoftware/csw/docs/src/main/messages/commands.md

 ### Wait Command

 This command causes a Sequencer to wait until notified.
+This command will be defined as part of ESW.

 Scala
 :   @@snip [CommandsTest.scala](../../../../examples/src/test/scala/csw/services/messages/CommandsTest.scala) { #wait }